 Race day, our way

 Race-going crowds tend to eat at hotel restaurants, chain pubs, or whatever has a free table.
-Charm Thai is a different proposition: a properly intimate Thai restaurant five minutes from the course, run by a chef with over ten years of Thai cooking experience across South Yorkshire.
+Charm Thai is a different proposition: South Yorkshire's most-reviewed 5-star Thai restaurant on Google, five minutes from the course and run by a chef with over ten years of Thai cooking experience across the region.

 Five Minutes from the Course

-67 Copley Road sits in central Doncaster, a short drive from the racecourse.
-Five minutes give or take traffic on a big race day.
+67 Copley Road sits in central Doncaster, a short drive from Doncaster Racecourse.
+Five minutes give or take traffic on a big race day, or a flat 20-25 minute walk in via Bennetthorpe if you'd rather leave the car.

 Five Tables, Cooked to Order